redazul/disco_hud/README.md

+#Solana Summercamp Project 2022

-#DiscoSea is a massive multiplayer NFT marketplace like Opensea but in the metaverse.
+# DiscoSea is a massive multiplayer NFT marketplace like Opensea but in the metaverse.
-The platform will be able to host games like Steam, Fractal, itch.io and more.
+# The platform will be able to host games like Steam, Fractal, itch.io and more.